Can You Bring Fish on A Plane? Alive and Dead Fish Rules

 @AskTSA Service

-The TSA offers a very good service on Twitter and Facebook, where you can ask a specific question about whether you can take something through the security checkpoint, and they will respond quickly.
+The TSA offers very good service on Twitter and Facebook.
+You can ask a specific question about whether you can take something through the security checkpoint, and they will respond quickly.

 This is in response to a passenger’s question regarding transporting fish: